opdavies/drupal-module-tdd-blog/README.md

 A demo module to accompany my [TDD - Test Driven Drupal][0] talk at DrupalCamp Dublin 2017.

+In order to see my workflow of writing comments first, converting them into failing tests, and then writing the implementation code to make them pass, you can see the [list of previous commits][1] and see each step taken, as well as [the tags][2] that identify the commits when each failing test is added and then subsequently passes.

 ## Acceptance Criteria

 This module will be used to demonstrate how to take a test-driven approach to